 On July 1, 2010, the Company issued 100,000 stock warrants for services to a consultant with an exercise price of \$2.50.
 The warrants were valued on the grant date using the Black-Scholes option-pricing model with the following assumptions: dividend yield of 0%, expected volatility of 241%, risk-free interest rate of 1.26% and expected life of 60 months.
-The Company recognized consulting expense of \$129,000.
+During the quarter ended September 30, 2011, these warrants were cancelled as part of a settlement with the consultant.